arafattehsin/generative-ai/notebooks/semantic-kernel/README.md

    - This also covers the multi-model, multi-agent scenarios.

 3. **sk-azureai-agents-02.dib (NEW)**
-   - A .NET Interactive Notebook that dives deeper into Azure AI Agent Service.
+   - A .NET Interactive Notebook that dives deeper into Azure AI Foundry Service.
    - Explores creating persistent, specialised AI agents with memory and personalized user interactions.
    - Demonstrates advanced use cases like weather forecasting, food ordering, HR policy search, and data visualization.